serverless/blog/posts/2017-03-02-advanced-plugin-development-extending-the-core-lifecycle.md

 or just after your storeData() step, so that it can either add additiona transformations or grab an work on the data after you have stored it?

 You did just not offer any lifecycle events that can be hooked.
-That's why this is a dead end.
+That's why this is a *dead end*.

 To offer the best functionality for other plugin writers the plugin should extend the Serverless core lifecycle